The Robots Are Coming For Your Wardrobe

 FC: Why you’d choose to launch your company in Chennai, versus, say, New York ?

 AA: I had gone up and spoken to the who’s who in computer vision in Silicon Valley.
 It became very evident they were very jaded by computer vision.
 They kept saying “Oh no, we’ve seen this stuff, like 10 or 20 years ago.
 This stuff never goes anywhere.”
-There wasn’t like anything that people were like “Oh my god” about, which was a sign to us.
+There wasn’t anything that people were like, “oh my god” about, which was a sign to us.

 We want to experiment through the industry and through the market with partners as opposed to just building science projects inside our labs.
 Moving to India opened up the Asian market for us in ways that I had never imagined.